Wabinab/xenoblade-chronicles-2/src/22_escaping.md

 ---

-The heating up and charging up were almost finished.
-Brighter and brighter, the flame glows.
-Pyra had been looking depressed, didn't hope for anything.
-Rex and the group were having difficulty slicing through the soldiers, coming in waves after waves. "**Argh!
-There's too many of them!**" Their time is nigh!
+The time was nigh.
+The charging up was almost completed as the flames within the barrel grew brighter and brighter.
+Pyra looked depressed, abandoned all hope.
+Rex and the group were faced with waves and waves of soldiers, many against one. "**Argh!
+There's too many of them!**"

-Zeke: "Hurry, **or Pyra's toast!**" But can't!
-Each one of them had to face several soldiers at once.
+Zeke ushered, "Hurry, **or Pyra's toast!**"

 "**I know that!
 It's just...**"